Emergency Light Testing

 - Once power is back on, we will check to make sure each luminaire is charging

-- We will maintain a monthly emergency light test log of our inspection results, keeping track of any issues or necessary repairs
+- We will maintain a monthly emergency light test safety logbook of our inspection results, keeping track of any issues or necessary repairs

-We carry out a systematic monthly inspection to check all lighting is functioning correctly and in line with emergency lighting testing requirements.
+We conduct a systematic monthly inspection to ensure all lighting is functioning correctly and in line with emergency lighting testing requirements.

 We can carry out annual emergency lighting testing in London on weekends or evenings to minimise disruption to your business.